Summer Food Safety Tips

 Food Safety at Buffets and Outdoor Parties

 The worst party crasher out there is a foodborne illness.
-The last thing you want when you’re hosting a party is for your guests to get sick!
-Follow these tips from the CDC to keep your crowd feeling good.
+The last thing you want when you’re hosting a buffet is for your guests to get sick!
+Follow these tips from the CDC to keep everyone feeling good.

 - Serve food safely: use shallow serving containers, and if you prep in advance, store those containers in the fridge.